stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

 the town itself.
 A mere handful of the houses were occupied, but among these was the one I had once called home.
-The tangled, weed-choked driveway, the broken window panes, the uncared-for acres that stretched behind, all bore mute confirmation of the tales that guarded inquiries had elicited&mdash;that it now sheltered a dissolute drunkard who eked out a meager existence from the chores his few neighbors gave him out of sympathy for the mistreated wife and undernourished child who shared his lot.
+The tangled, weed-choked driveway, the broken window panes, the uncared-for acres that stretched behind, all bore mute confirmation of the tales that guarded inquiries had elicited--that it now sheltered a dissolute drunkard who eked out a meager existence from the chores his few neighbors gave him out of sympathy for the mistreated wife and undernourished child who shared his lot.
 All in all, the glamour surrounding my youthful environment was entirely dispelled; so, prompted by some errant foolhardy thought, I next turned my steps toward Bayboro.

   Here, too, the years had brought changes, but in reverse order.
 The small city I remembered had almost doubled in size despite its wartime depopulation.
-Instinctively I sought my former place of employment, finding it still there but with an unfamiliar name and &ldquo;Successor to&rdquo; above the door, for the influenza epidemic had claimed Mr. Gresham, while the boys were overseas.
+Instinctively I sought my former place of employment, finding it still there but with an unfamiliar name and  "Successor to " above the door, for the influenza epidemic had claimed Mr. Gresham, while the boys were overseas.
 Some fateful mood impelled me to ask for work.
-I referred to my tutelage under Mr. Gresham with some trepidation, but my fears were groundless&mdash;my late employer had carried the secret of my unethical conduct with him to the grave.
+I referred to my tutelage under Mr. Gresham with some trepidation, but my fears were groundless--my late employer had carried the secret of my unethical conduct with him to the grave.
 An opportune vacancy insured my immediate re-installation.